 - Four in five LGBT people who have experienced a hate crime or incident didn’t report it to the police

-- One in ten LGBT people have experienced anti-LGBT abuse online directed towards them personally in the last month.
+- One in ten LGBT people has experienced anti-LGBT abuse online directed towards them personally in the last month.
 This increases to one in four for trans people directly experiencing transphobic abuse online in the last month.

-LGBTQI people, poor people and migrants continue to be oppressed, to be dismissed and to be discriminated against.
+LGBTQI people, poor people, and migrants continue to be oppressed, to be dismissed and to be discriminated against.

-Writers like Olumide Popoola are crucial in the fight against discrimination and exclusion, because they remind us of the humanity of the numerous voiceless, powerless individuals whose right to exist continues to be questioned because they are silenced by the intolerance of others.
+Writers like Olumide Popoola are crucial in the fight against discrimination and exclusion because they remind us of the humanity of the numerous voiceless, powerless individuals whose right to exist continues to be questioned because they are silenced by the intolerance of others.
 Olumide’s book has the power to transform lives by giving a voice to those all too often marginalised.